Dr. John Lonam DVM, Practice Owner

 Dr. Lonam’s veterinary career was launched in the shadows of Glacier National Park as a large animal vet in NW Montana, and subsequently in the Spokane and Yakima Valley areas of Washington State, where he worked as both a large and small animal veterinarian.
-He moved to the Washington, D.C. area in 1983 and worked both as an associate for a small animal medicine practice, and as a relief veterinarian.
+He moved to the Washington, D.C. area in 1983 and worked both as an associate for a small animal medical practice, and as a relief veterinarian.
 He and his wife, Anne, purchased Village Veterinary Clinic in 1987 and have since nurtured it into a well-established and highly respected practice.
 In addition to his veterinary interests, Dr. Lonam is an avid skier.
 He also enjoys camping, fishing, playing guitar, attending cultural events, reading and spending time with his very large, extended family.
-He is also a member of the local Masters swim team and holds a 2nd degree black belt in Judo.
+He is also holds a 2nd-degree black belt in Judo.

 Dr. Kim received her Bachelor of Veterinary Medicine degree from Chonbuk National University, Seoul, South Korea in 1994.
 After practicing in Korea for several years, she enrolled at the Royal Veterinary Academy in London, England and obtained a Master’s degree in Wildlife and Zoo Animal Medicine.
 In 2004, Dr. Kim emigrated to the U.S. and received her U.S. license in the spring of 2006 after completing a year’s accreditation program at the University of Oklahoma.
 She joined the Village Vet staff in November 2007.
 She and husband, Trace, have two beautiful daughters, Mahri (born in 2010) and Serin (born in January 2012).
 They are also joined by felines Gurumji and Sundungi and the family cockatiel.
 Dr. Kim and her family enjoy outdoor activities, attending cultural events and traveling.